Structured Content at HDIR

 Luckily, the field of clinical medicine has established international standards for metadata—like SNOMED CT—making it potentially easier to move forward.

 But that still doesn’t make the process into a bed of roses.
-For instance, too few people in the Directorate have the necessary expertise to structure the data with established taxonomies, and too few have it as their main task.
+For instance, too few people in the Directorate have the necessary expertise to structure the data with established taxonomies, and fewer still have it as their main task.
 However, this is a logistical matter rather than a content platform matter.

 Multiple old content items in the Directorate were present before the introduction of the new model and format in 2019, but as we shall see, the Directorate is getting there.